Suffolk’s bag fee: What you should know

 Wait, where did this come from?

-The Suffolk County Legislature passed the bill in 2016.
+The Suffolk County Legislature passed the bill — a bipartisan effort — in 2016.
 The charge applies to both paper and plastic bags.

 The law is intended to get consumers to use fewer plastic bags.
-Even better if they bring their own reusable bags, proponents have said.
-Plastic bags are rarely recycled and clog waterways and roads, they said.
+Even better is if they bring their own reusable bags, proponents have said.
+Spencer said only about 2 percent of plastic bags are recycled and end up clogging waterways and roads.

+“Plastic is a threat to our marine life and our recycling centers and our coastal beauty,” Spencer said.
+“This is something that’s totally preventable.”

 Is Suffolk the only county with a law like this?

-On Long Island, the City of Long Beach already has their own five-cent bag fee.
-The towns of Southampton and East Hampton have long banned the use of single-use plastic bags completely.
+On Long Island, the City of Long Beach already has its own 5-cent bag fee.
+The towns of Southampton and East Hampton have long banned the use of single-use plastic bags.

 I thought I needed to pay only for grocery bags.
 Why was I charged at the drugstore, mall and elsewhere?